libhal/SJSU-Dev2/documentation/introduction/project.md

 ## Creating a new project

-To create a project you simply copy the `starter` project folder and paste it somewhere on your computer and rename it.
+To create a project, simply copy the `starter` project folder, paste it somewhere on your computer, and rename it.
 The folder can be placed anywhere on the computer.
 Now you can edit the `source/main.cpp`, add files, edit the configuration files, etc.